awsdocs/amazon-s3-userguide/doc_source/delete-bucket.md

+1. To verify that you've deleted the bucket, open the **Buckets** list and enter the name of the bucket that you deleted\.
+If the bucket can't be found, your deletion was successful\.

 ## Using the AWS SDK for Java<a name="delete-empty-bucket"></a>

 The following example shows you how to delete a bucket using the AWS SDK for Java\.
 First, the code deletes objects in the bucket and then it deletes the bucket\.
 For information about other AWS SDKs, see [Tools for Amazon Web Services](https://aws.amazon.com/tools/)\.